 - The ignition is in the ON/ RUN mode.

 - The exterior lamp control is in AUTO.

+- The engine is running.

-- The vehicle is not in P (Park).
+- The parking brake is released or the vehicle is not in P (Park).

 When the DRL are on, only the low-beam headlamps, at a reduced level of brightness, will be on.
 The taillamps, sidemarker, instrument panel, and other lamps will not be on.